Siyethemba Sithebe

-Siyethemba Sithebe (born Siyethemba Mnguni; 6 January 1993) is a South African soccer player who plays as an attacking midfielder for South African Premier Division side Kaizer Chiefs and the South Africa national team.
+Siyethemba Sithebe (born Siyethemba Mnguni; 6 January 1993) is a South African soccer player who plays as an attacking midfielder for South African Premier Division side Richards Bay and the South Africa national team.
 In 2018, he changed his surname from Mnguni to Sithebe.

 Club career

 In the summer of 2017, he signed for AmaZulu from Mbombela United.

 International career

 He made his international debut for South Africa on 8 October 2020 in a 1–1 draw with Namibia.